juanino/doihavethis/README.md

 Compare multi-level directory structure of pictures to some pile of pictures or videos you just found on a disk.

 # How it works
-1. git clone the repo
+* git clone the repo
+* copy sampleconfig.py to doihavethisconfig.py
-2. edit master_dir with the top of your photo tree directory
+* edit master_dir in your config with the top of your photo tree directory
-3. edit questionable_dir with the location of some files in questions to check
+* edit questionable_dir in your config with the location of some files in questions to check
-4. run ./doihavethis.py
+* run ./doihavethis.py
-5. the output of the script will note "You should preserve" for files in the questionable directory that it can't find matching md5sum's for in the master.
-(They must not exist or are differnent/corrupt).
+* the output of the script will note "You should preserve" for files in the questionable directory that it can't find matching md5sum's for in the master.
+(They must not exist or are different/corrupt).

 # Some issues
-1. I'm lazy. the md5sum code doesn't buffer, so it will use a ridiculous amount of memory if you have a big file
+* I'm lazy. the md5sum code doesn't buffer, so it will use a ridiculous amount of memory if you have a big file
-2. the md5sum of the master and questionable directories are not stored anywhere. it's slow since it calculates them every time. fine by me.
+* the md5sum of the master and questionable directories are not stored anywhere. it's slow since it calculates them every time. fine by me.
-3. the python dict is in memory for both md5sum (master and questionable) so it can take up a lot of memory
+* the python dict is in memory for both md5sum (master and questionable) so it can take up a lot of memory
-4. it likely only works in python 2, i'm too lazy to fix the print statements
+* it likely only works in python 2, i'm too lazy to fix the print statements
-5. it only works against one master dir. if you have 2 libraries you need to run it twice for now
+* it only works against one master dir. if you have 2 libraries you need to run it twice for now

 # Why did i do this
 Mostly because I seem to rewrite variations of this all the time and i can't find my code.